All Episodes

 And now this reward is something that I think was done to appease figures like Rubio in the cabinet and need to look like they're being very aggressive towards Venezuela while they move to normalize.

-Well, five months before the United States recognized Juan Guaido, this now Miami grad student, as the president of Venezuela, the Venezuelan government under Maduro actually lodged an official repatriation request with the Bank of England asking to bring back their sovereign gold supply.
+Well, five months before the United States recognized Juan Guaido, this now Miami grad student as the president of Venezuela, The Venezuelan government under Maduro actually lodged an official repatriation request with the Bank of England asking to bring back their sovereign gold supply.

-Whereas if you're friends with the United States, you can just sell your country off to international finance and be very pro-Israel along the way.
+sovereign claim to your resources and that's the issue whereas if you're friends with the United States, you can just sell your country off to international finance and be very pro-Israel along the way.

 And that's kind of what Malay has done to win favor in Washington.